East African campaign (World War II): Guerrilla warfare

 Until 27 November 1941, two African divisions mopped up pockets of resistance until the last formed Italian units surrendered.
 From the end of 1941 to September 1943, c.
 7,000 men in scattered Italian units fought a guerrilla war from the deserts of Eritrea and Somalia to the forests and mountains of Ethiopia.
 They supposedly did so in the hope of holding out until the Germans and Italians in Egypt (or even possibly the Japanese in India) intervened.
 Amedeo Guillet was one of the Italian officers who fought with the Italian guerrillas in Ethiopia.
 Another notable guerrilla leader was Hamid Idris Awate, a father of the Eritrean Liberation Front.

-Other Italian officers were Captain Francesco De Martini in Eritrea, Colonel Calderari in western Ethiopia/Somalia, Colonel Di Marco in Ogaden/British Somaliland "blackshirt centurion" De Varda in Somalia/Ethiopia and Major Lucchetti in Ethiopia.
-Civilians participated and in August 1942, forces led by Dr. Rosa Dainelli sabotaged the main British ammunition dump in Addis Ababa.
-Hostilities in East Africa officially ceased on 9 September 1943, when the Italian government signed the Armistice with Italy.
-Some three thousand Italian soldiers continued the guerrilla war until October 1943, as they were unaware of the agreement when Italy surrendered to the Allies.
+Other Italian officers were Captain Francesco De Martini in Eritrea, Colonel Calderari in western Ethiopia/Somalia, Colonel Di Marco in Ogaden/British Somaliland, "blackshirt centurion" De Varda in Somalia/Ethiopia and Major Lucchetti in Ethiopia.
+Civilians participated and in August 1942, forces led by Rosa Dainelli sabotaged the main British ammunition dump in Addis Ababa.
+Hostilities in East Africa officially ceased on 9 September 1943, when the Italian government signed the Armistice of Cassibile.
+About 3,000 Italian soldiers remained at war until October 1943, unaware of the Armistice.
+The Woyane Rebellion was promoted by the Italian guerrillas, in early 1943 in Tigray province, there were 20,000–30,000 rebels, hostile to Haile Selassie, against about 5,000 Ethiopian regulars, led by Blatta Haile Mariam Redda, a former Italian-appointed chika shum.

 Post-war

-In January 1942, with the final official surrender of the Italians, the British, under American pressure, signed an interim Anglo-Ethiopian Agreement with Selassie, acknowledging Ethiopian sovereignty.
+In January 1942, the British, under American pressure, signed an interim Anglo-Ethiopian Agreement with Selassie, acknowledging Ethiopian sovereignty.
 Makonnen Endelkachew was named as Prime Minister and on 19 December 1944, the final Anglo-Ethiopian Agreement was signed.
-Eritrea was placed under British military administration for the duration and in 1950, it became part of Ethiopia.
+Eritrea was placed under British military administration for the duration and in 1952, it became part of Ethiopia.
 After 1945, Britain controlled both Somalilands, as protectorates.
 In November 1949, the United Nations granted Italy trusteeship of Italian Somaliland under close supervision, on condition that Somalia achieve independence within ten years.
 British Somaliland became independent on 26 June 1960 as the State of Somaliland, the Trust Territory of Somalia (ex-Italian Somaliland) became independent on 1 July 1960 and the territories united as the Somali Republic.
-British Somaliland would later declare independence on 18 May 1991 and since then has been an autonomous internationally unrecognized state known as the Republic of Somaliland.